rtic-rs/rtic/book/en/src/preface.md

 <!--[Russian]: ../ru/index.html-->

-This is the documentation of v2.0.x (pre-release) of RTIC 2.
+This is the documentation for RTIC v2.x.

 ## RTIC - The Past, current and Future